 Once you have your logo file ready to go, click on the

 in the top right corner and choose ‘Configuration’ from the menu.
 Then, navigate to Company Information, and select General Information.
 This will bring up a list of your Branches.
-In most cases, you will only have one, but if you have multiple Branches you should know that each Branch has its own logo file.
+In most cases, you will only have one, but if you have multiple Branches, you should know that each Branch has its logo file.
 If your Branches all use the same logo, you will still want to upload it separately to each Branch.

-Open the Branch whose logo you want to upload by clicking on the
+Open the Branch whose logo you want to upload by clicking

 The file name should now appear under the ‘Upload New Logo’ section of your Company Information.
 Your work is done!